11

 • 10

 I think you have handled this in an outstanding manner, and have to express my admiration for your commitment.
 I wish I had some useful advice.
 I'm surprised that the ER docs have not reported the mother to CPS.
 I'm an ER doc, and when parents abuse the system in order to manipulate the courts (cuts to the wrist being only superficial abrasions) - which is pretty common - we get CPS involved, because this itself is a form of emotional abuse.
-Apr 18, 2017 at 17:04
+Commented Apr 18, 2017 at 17:04

 • 4